 Annual fees

 An annual fee is the cost of owning a travel rewards credit card and reaping the benefits that come with it.
-Not all travel rewards credit cards have annual fees, but those that do can range from less than $50 to more than $500.3 While these fees may sound like a drawback, they often correlate with enhanced benefits and rewards potentially including lucrative sign-up bonuses, complimentary travel insurance, and airport lounge access, to name a few.
+Not all travel rewards credit cards have annual fees, but those that do can vary in amount, from $95 to $895.3 While these fees may sound like a drawback, they often correlate with enhanced benefits and rewards that could potentially include lucrative sign-up bonuses, complimentary travel insurance, and airport lounge access, to name a few.

 Initial spend/sign-up bonuses

 Sign-up bonuses are an incentive to join a credit card travel rewards program.
 These bonuses typically come in the form of points or miles awarded to your account—commonly in bulk, at one time—after meeting a minimum spending requirement in a specific timeframe.
 It gives you a head start on accumulating rewards and can help justify an annual fee (if there is one).
-Like many promotions, rewards for new cardholders can change at any time, so keep in mind that an offer you see today could be different tomorrow.
+Like many promotions, rewards for new cardholders can change at any time.
+What's being offered today could be different tomorrow.

 And while the allure of a boatload of points may seem irresistible, read the fine print so you know up front whether the required spending aligns with your budget and financial habits.
 Ultimately, sign-up bonuses (and travel rewards in general) are designed to encourage you to spend more on a given card.
 This gamification of spending may seem exciting, but it can also foster bad financial habits if you aren't careful.
 A good guideline to help keep spending in check is to never put more on a credit card than what you can pay off when the bill comes.
 If the card offers a reward for signing up, consider the long-term value beyond that initial bonus.